quarter-spiral/devbox-tool/README.md

     host $ cd devbox-tool
     host $ vagrant up
     host $ vagrant reload
-    # Wait a looong time
+    # Wait a looong time.
-    host $ cd /vagrant/qs_code/setup
+    host & vagrant ssh
-    # Approve use of rvm
+    # Enter your Github credentials.
-    host $ bundle install
+    # Then wait some more while all our repos
-    host $ rake
+    # are checked out and bundled for you
-    # Wait while all our repos are checked out
+    # by the devbox.

 That's it.